crowdsecurity/hub/collections/crowdsecurity/appsec-bot-challenge.md

    - `crowdsecurity/appsec-bot-legit-social`: meta, discord, telegram, twitterbot, pinterest
    - `crowdsecurity/appsec-bot-legit-monitoring`: uptimerobot, cookiebot, datadog, pagerduty

-   A bot is exempted **only** when it can be network-verified — forward-confirmed rDNS or a published IP range.
-User-Agent-only bots (e.g. CommonCrawl/CCBot) are intentionally left challenged, since a spoofed User-Agent must not bypass the challenge.
+   A bot is exempted **only** when it can be network-verified (dns or ip range).
  - Path exclusion configs that let machine-facing or non-navigational requests through without a
    challenge:
    - `appsec-bot-challenge-exclude-crawler-files` — `/robots.txt`, `/.well-known/*`, `/security.txt`, …
    - `appsec-bot-challenge-exclude-feeds` — RSS/Atom feed paths
    - `appsec-bot-challenge-exclude-webhooks` — third-party webhook paths
-   - `appsec-bot-challenge-exclude-static` — static assets and media (css, js, images, fonts, audio/video, sourcemaps); a challenge page returned for a subresource would break page rendering
+   - `appsec-bot-challenge-exclude-static` — static assets and media
    - `appsec-bot-challenge-exclude-api` — programmatic endpoints

-   The exclusion is strictly per-request and is never persisted to a cookie or across requests, so it cannot be abused to whitelist a session for other paths.
- - A dedicated bot-detection parser tracking the fingerprint session id (`fsid`) and OS.
  - Scenarios that alert on detected bots and on challenge abuse.
  - A user-friendly alert context exposing `fsid`, OS, and the bot signals that fired.

 ## Enabling bot challenge

-Add the `crowdsecurity/appsec-bot-challenge-simple` appsec-config to your WAF acquisition, plus any of the well-known-path exclusion configs you need:
+Add the `crowdsecurity/appsec-bot-*` appsec-configs to your WAF acquisition, plus any of the well-known-path exclusion configs you need:

 ```yaml